Spirituality in the United States

 Feminists have not confined themselves, however, to laying claim to forms of spiritual expression formerly reserved for men.
 They have also raised questions about the existence and content of a specifically female spirituality.
 Should it be the goal of feminism simply to adopt traditionally male forms of study and worship?
 Are there uniquely female spiritual experiences and perspectives?
 Do women have anything distinctive to contribute to Jewish spirituality—not because they are more interior or more innately pious than men (as the tradition has sometimes claimed), but because of their long history of separation, subordination, and marginalization?
 What would it mean for women to begin self-consciously to explore their spiritual lives as women?

-These questions represent a strand of feminist exploration that sometimes informs the struggle for equal access, but is also distinct from it.
+These questions represent a strand of feminist exploration that sometimes informs the struggle for equal access but is also distinct from it.
 Such questions have most often been addressed in women-only contexts in which participants have considerable freedom to play with the boundaries of tradition.
 Since 1976, when Arlene Agus first wrote about Rosh Hodesh (the new moon) as a woman’s holiday, for example, women’s Rosh Hodesh groups have sprung up all over the United States.
-Serving as important vehicles of feminist organizing, Rosh Hodesh groups have used the association of women with the moon in midrash and folk tradition as a foundation for wide-ranging spiritual exploration and liturgical inventiveness.
+Serving as important vehicles of feminist organizing, Rosh Hodesh groups have used the association of women with the moon in A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash and folk tradition as a foundation for wide-ranging spiritual exploration and liturgical inventiveness.
 The brief Rosh Hodesh liturgy has provided feminists with a jumping-off point for developing new rituals and stories that attempt to link generations of Jewish women.
 Rosh Hodesh ceremonies appear in a number of collections, including Penina Adelman’s Miriam’s Well (1986), which draws on twenty years of feminist Rosh Hodesh organizing, and the newsletter Rosh Hodesh Exchange.
 Orthodox women’s prayer groups, which sometimes are organized around Rosh Hodesh, have also begun creating and circulating new liturgy that reflects women’s life experiences.

 Another kind of separate space is provided by Jewish feminist retreats, conferences, and spirituality collectives that seek to provide special and concentrated time for exploring issues of women’s spirituality.
 In 1981, a group of Jewish feminists founded B’not Esh (daughters of fire), a collective that began with the goal of reconfiguring Judaism from a feminist perspective.
 Meeting annually for four days over Memorial Day weekend, B’not Esh has generated a number of spin-offs, including Achiyot Or (sisters of light) and Bat Kol (daughter of the voice/the divine voice).
 While these groups differ in tone and emphasis, they all provide opportunities for study, extensive ritual/liturgical experimentation, and exploration of the relationship among feminism, spirituality, and issues of everyday life.
 Taking up topics from sexuality, to politics, to cost sharing, to the meaning of women’s Torah, they all attempt to imagine and create a Judaism that thoroughly integrates women’s experiences.
 Such groups—and other conferences and retreats—are necessarily limited in the number of participants who can be directly involved, but they have generated ideas and resources that have spilled over into a larger Jewish feminist community.